Name

 Enable debug messages.

-Use an MQTT v5 property with this publish.
+Set MQTT v5 properties for with this client.
 If you use this option, the client will be set to be an MQTT v5 client.
 This option has two forms:

 -D command identifier value